-Plaintiffs request that the Court agree to defer formal notice of the Settlement Agreement to the Settlement Class until a later date for two reasons.
-First, Plaintiffs do not yet have the names and/or contact information of Settlement Class members.
-Plaintiffs believe that the Settlement Class consists of hundreds of thousands of individuals who were employed by Defendant Processors and their related entities over a period exceeding a decade.
-Via written formal discovery, Plaintiffs have requested identifiers and contact information for each of those Settlement Class members from Defendants, but it will take time for Defendants to produce all such data.
+Plaintiffs request that the Court agree to defer formal notice of the Settlement Agreement to the Settlement Class until a later date.6 Plaintiffs have negotiated with Defendants and corresponded with Settling Defendants, and will receive the production of names and contact information of Settlement Class members this spring.
+After the production of this information, Plaintiffs will file a motion to direct notice with the Court.
 See, e.g., McKinney v.
 U.S. Postal Serv., 292 F.R.D.
 62, 68 (D.D.C.
 2013) (court deferred the issuance of class notice "pending the completion of [an] additional six-month search period" that would "allow [party's] counsel to locate more accurate information" regarding class members).